-Gospel of Matthew: The King has Come |
+Gospel of Matthew: The King has Come

-"Gift of Yahweh" |
+"The Gift of Yahweh"

-atthew was written by one of the Twelve apostles.
+AUTHOR: Matthew was written by one of the Twelve apostles.
 He was a tax collector (publican) for the Roman government (Matthew 9:9-13; Mark 2:14-17; Luke 5:27-32), and was known as Levi (Mark 2:14) before Jesus chose him and changed his name to Matthew.
 He gives an eye witness account of his experiences with Jesus.
 Because he was a Roman tax collector he was hated by the Jews.
 After his call to follow Jesus he is not mentioned again except in Matthew 10:3; Mark 3:18; Luke 6:15 and Acts 1:13.
-Theres no solid evidence as to what happened to him after the death and resurrection of Christ.
-Tradition says he preached in Palestine and later went to other lands.DATE: Matthew was written about the year A.D.
-60, and was written after the Gospel of Mark.
-The destruction of the Temple (A. D. 70) by the Roman general Titus is seen as an event yet in the future (24:2).
-Most scholars see Matthew as coming after Mark and place it in the late 50s or early 60s.
+There’s no solid evidence as to what happened to him after the death and resurrection of Christ.
+Tradition says he preached in Palestine and later went to other lands.

 RECIPIENTS: Matthew writes to Jews and addresses the specific problems Jews face in believing on Jesus as the Messiah.
 Probably the first recipients were Jews living in Palestine.
 He presupposes his readers will know the geography of Palestine and its customs, manners, and ceremonies.
-The other Gospel writers take time to explain Jewish customs to non Jewish readers.
+The other Gospel writers take time to explain Jewish customs to non-Jewish readers.
 With increasing crescendo the Jewish leaders are warned and also denounced for their false views.
 The increasing enmity of the religious leaders is noted and illustrated until finally he says: "The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof."
 However, the note of universality of the Gospel is not missing.
 He closes with, "Go ye therefore, and make disciples of all the nations."

 THEME: Matthew writes to the Jews and presents Jesus as the Messiah, or the King of the Jews.
 The book of Matthew logically furnishes the connecting link between the Old and the New Covenant.
 He logically ties the Old and the New Testaments by using over sixty references to the Old Testament.
-He often speaks of Jesus as the Son of David who is the true Messiah, and he is the Son of Abraham (1:1; Genesis 12:3).
+He often speaks of Jesus as the Son of David who is the true Messiah, and he is the Son of Abraham (Mat.
+1:1; Genesis 12:3).
 The religious Jews of the first century wanted to know who this "Jesus" was.
 Matthew writes to provide them with incontestable answers based upon objective observation of Jesus, and accurate interpretation of the Hebrew Scriptures.

-KEY VERSE: 2:2
+KEY VERSE: Mat.
+2:2

 KEY WORDS: kingdom, fulfilled

-CHARACTERISTICS OF MATTHEW Russell Jones makes the following observations:
+Russell Jones makes the following observations:

 1. "It is not chronological but topical in arrangement."
 Matthew groups and arranges his content for a definite purpose.
 The Sermon on the Mount (chapters 5-7), miracles of Jesus (8-9), parables (chapter 13), Jesus addresses to the apostles (10), doctrines of the kingdom (17:24-20:16), prophecy of the end of times (24-25), and concludes with the death and resurrection of Jesus.